Examine economic and social change in the cultural context of Vietnam, one of Asia’s most dynamic and rapidly changing countries.

 Le Thanh Sang, PhD

-Sang is associate professor and vice director of the Southern Institute of Sustainable Development at Vietnam Academy of Social Sciences.
+Sang is associate professor and general director of the Southern Institute of Social Sciences at the Vietnam Academy of Social Sciences.
 He is a member of the advisory committee for the Vietnam population health study of the Social Sciences Research Council of America.
 His research interests are demography, social inequality, gender, and environment impacts.
 Sang has focused on urbanization, migration, social structures, and policies and their effects on inequality in occupational status, income, and accessibility to education and healthcare.
 Since 2008, Sang has studied climate change and sustainable development.

 Dana R. H. Doan, MA